Native American Symbols

 Symbols in this category:

-In terms of symbolism, the fox is one of nature's more interesting creatures; not only does it hold symbolic importance in a number of diverse cultures, but the nature of that importance can vary quite widely, even within cultures.
-While some of its meanings are quite well known, the fox also represents concepts that may not be immediately obvious to the causal observer.
+In terms of symbolism, the fox is a very interesting creature; it holds symbolic meaning in a number of diverse cultures, and the nature of that meaning can vary quite widely, both between cultures and within cultures.
+While some of its symbolic meanings are quite well known, the fox also represents concepts that may not be immediately obvious to the causal observer.

 The Spider symbol featured strongly in the Mississippian culture of the Mound Builders and the legends and mythology of the Native American tribes.
 Spider Woman, or Spider Grandmother, strongly feature in Hopi myths served as a messenger and teacher for the Creator and was an intercessor between deity and the people.